 Copying data onto external hard drives, thumb drives, or other storage devices is another way to transfer data.

-If you’re a business owner who is always on-the-go, it might be prudent to carry a flash drive with you for data backup so that you can access your files using any computer.
+If you’re a business owner who’s always on-the-go, it might be prudent to carry a flash drive with you for data backup.
+This way you can access your files using any computer.

-Now that there are external hard drives are just a little larger than your credit card, you have a very secure, easy to manage system to transfer any size file from one place to another.
+Now that many external hard drives are just a little larger than a deck of cards, you have a very secure, and easy-to-manage system for transferring any size file from one place to another.

 You can also use external hard drives or thumb drives as a secondary backup of critical files.
 It’s always good to have another way to back up critical files in case you have an onsite issue or problems with your online data backup service.

 The more prepared you are, the less likely your company will be affected by an unforeseen issue.
-External hard drives are also fairly secure- as long as you don’t lose them.
+External hard drives are fairly secure, as long as you don’t lose them.